Pictures at an Exhibition (Stokowski orchestration): XI. The Hut on Fowl's Legs (Baba-Yaga)

 This movement again shows a conscious difference from Ravel's: The Frenchman's is a pounding, brutal, percussionistic piece, while Stokowski's is more a grotesque scherzo—a danse macabre.
 The piece opens with the major sevenths being given out in snarls of muted brass.
 As in "Gnomus", phantasmagoric effects of orchestration flit briefly by in a nightmarish kaleidoscope—grunting strings, snarling brass, shrieking woodwinds.
 The middle section features Stokowski's most brilliant orchestral touch in the piece—fluttertongued trills and tremolos on the horns and muted trumpets; later the downward chromatic scale is fluttertongued on the muted trombones.
 Afterward the danse macabre returns, only to blow away into the distance as the next movement enters.

 XII.
 The Great Gate of Kiev

 This movement sums up two important characteristics of Stokowki's orchestration: His giant, organlike chords (it actually uses an organ) and his penchant for gong and bell sounds.
 The organ influence is obvious from the opening brass chorale.
-In the chorale sections, Stokowski ignores Mussorgsky's marking senza esspresivo (without expression) and gives them to a luscious string choir.
+In the chorale sections, Stokowski ignores Mussorgsky's marking senza espressivo (without expression) and gives them to a luscious string choir.
 Bell sounds enter with the scales that accompany the second occurrence of the "Gate" theme, and gong sounds with the dissonant chiming of the middle section.
 Unlike Ravel's, Stokowski's quarter note triplets in the penultimate "Gate" statement are audible, played fanfare-like in the brass and timpani.
 The piece ends with giant chords for organ and orchestra and a huge smash on the gong.